 GOING DOWN: 15 minutes

 This lookout point is about 6.5 km to the north of Iruya.
-Follow the road out of town (on the opposite end of where you entered/bus terminal), cross a small river that falls down the edge of a cliff, and keep going.
+Follow the road out of town (on the opposite end of town from where you entered/the bus terminal), cross a small river that falls down the edge of a cliff, and keep going.
 There is only one road so you won’t get lost.
-The path zig zags back and forth several times as you go along, so be prepared to jump over some stones as you cross the river.
-When you reach the town of San Isidro, you’ll see a sign welcoming you and then you’ll go up several stairs.
-Once you get to the top of the stairs, it feels like the lookout should be right there.
-But it isn’t.
-Go left at the top of the stairs, and keep following the path left.
-It will zig zag a few more times until you reach a cemetery at the very peak.
+The path zig-zags back and forth several times as you go along, so be prepared to jump over some stones as you cross the river.
+When you reach the town of San Isidro, after about 2 hours), you’ll see a sign welcoming you, and then go up several stairs.
+Go left at the top of the stairs, and keep following the path to the left.
+It will zig-zag a few more times until you reach a cemetery at the very peak.
 Follow the path around to soak in the views before heading back the same way you came up.
-I suggest stopping at the small restaurant just at the top of the stairs to get some empanadas.
+I suggest stopping at the small restaurant at the top of the stairs to get some empanadas.
 It’s family owned and you can sit in the sun while enjoying the amazing view.

-The path is mostly flight with just a slight incline the whole way, but the last 20 minutes before reaching San Isidro it definitely gets a bit steeper.
-The entire way the path is a dirt road, many small rocks, and expect to balance your way across the larger rocks when crossing the river many times.
+The path is mostly flat with just a slight incline the whole way, but the last 20 minutes before reaching San Isidro it definitely gets a bit steeper.
+The entire way, the path is a dirt road with many small rocks.
+Expect to balance your way across the larger rocks when crossing the river many times.

 GETTING THERE: 2.5 hours

 Cafe Resto Iruya

 After adventuring around town, I strongly suggest making a stop for lunch at Cafe Resto Iruya.
 The views are incredible.
 The owner, Greta, is a kind and open person who makes fresh dishes full of love.
 They close early in the winter because it gets cold and the only tables are outside on the patio.
 But for breakfast, lunch, and merienda, this place is the absolute best!